Astronaut828/Eloquent-JavaScript-3rd/README.md

 - `Exercises5.js`: The Secret Life of Objects

-Each JavaScript file (`Exercises1.js`, `Exercises2.js`, etc.) includes comprehensive solutions and explanations for the exercises presented in the corresponding chapter, aiding in a deeper understanding of the concepts taught.
+Each JavaScript file (`Exercises1.js`, `Exercises2.js`, etc.) includes comprehensive solutions for the exercises presented in the corresponding chapter, aiding in a deeper understanding of the concepts taught.

 ## How to Use This Repository